 Good risk management across all aspects of our business should ensure Equality, Diversity and Inclusion implications are considered and any risks are highlighted and controls put in place to mitigate.

-richard.gibson@cheltenham.gov.uk.
+Signed off by: richard.gibson@cheltenham.gov.uk.

 2 Background